Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: Asymptotic charges and -form symmetries

 \section{Asymptotic charges and $p$-form symmetries}

-In this section we propose a novel framework connecting $p$-form gauge theories with their asymptotic charges and dualities.
-The key idea is to view asymptotic charges $Q^{(\mathrm{e})}_{p,D}$ and their magnetic duals as integrated operators on the celestial sphere, generating higher-form symmetries in the celestial CFT.
-This approach could lead to the existence of new celestial current algebras and cohomological structures.
+In this section we propose a novel framework connecting $p$-form gauge theories on Monkowski spacetime with their asymptotic charges and dualities.
+The central idea is to interpret asymptotic charges $Q^{(\mathrm{e})}_{p,D}$ and their magnetic-like duals as integrated operators on the celestial sphere, generating higher-form symmetries in the celestial CFT.
+This perspective may lead to the existence of new celestial current algebras and cohomological structures.